Rome Statute: Jurisdiction, structure and amendment

-The Rome Statute outlines the ICC's structure and areas of jurisdiction.
-The ICC can prosecute individuals (but not states or organizations) for four kinds of crimes: genocide, crimes against humanity, war crimes, and the crime of aggression.
+The Rome Statute outlines the structure and areas of jurisdiction of the International Criminal Court.
+The Court can prosecute individuals (but not states or organizations) for four kinds of crimes: genocide, crimes against humanity, war crimes, and the crime of aggression.
 These crimes are detailed in Articles 6, 7, 8, and 8 bis of the Rome Statute, respectively.
 They must have been committed after 1 July 2002, when the Rome Statute came into effect.

-The ICC has jurisdiction over these crimes in three cases: first, if they took place on the territory of a State Party; second, if they were committed by a national of a State Party; or third, if the crimes were referred to the Prosecutor by the UN Security Council.
-The ICC may begin an investigation before issuing a warrant if the crimes were referred by the UN Security Council or if a State Party requests an investigation.
+The International Criminal Court has jurisdiction over these crimes in three cases: first, if they took place on the territory of a state party; second, if they were committed by a national of a state party; or third, if the crimes were referred to the Prosecutor by the UN Security Council.
+The Court may begin an investigation before issuing a warrant if the crimes were referred by the UN Security Council or if a state party requests an investigation.
 Otherwise, the Prosecutor must seek authorization from a Pre-Trial Chamber of three judges to begin an investigation proprio motu (on its own initiative).
 The only type of immunity the ICC recognizes is that it cannot prosecute those under 18 when the crime was committed.
-In particular, no officials – not even a head of state – are immune from prosecution.
+In particular, no officials (not even a head of state) are immune from prosecution.

+The issue of immunities from the jurisdiction of the ICC has become recently relevant, when the Court issued arrest warrants for Russian and Israeli Heads of State, since their immunities are granted from states which are not parties to the Rome Statute.
+States which have ratified the statute have waived the immunities of their officials with respect to the jurisdiction of the court by accepting the provisions of Article 2:

+However, according to the Vienna Convention on the Law of Treaties, states which have not ratified a treaty cannot be bound by its provisions, meaning that states such as Russia and Israel have not agreed to waive the immunities of their officials for that purpose.
+On the other hand, states which are bound to cooperate with the Court under part 9 of the Rome Statute, shall comply with any and all cooperation requests of the Court, including arrest warrants for officials of non-state parties.
+However, Article 98 of the Court, which has been used as an argument by state parties defending their non-compliance with arrest warrants as such reads as follows: